-Pho Real: Hanoi Goes All Out For Summit Kitsch
+'Pho Real': Hanoi Goes All Out For Summit Kitsch

 "It will help people to understand the true value of peace.
 It's a solemn and meaningful thing for every family," he said.

-Tran adds: "Now the U.S. and the North Korea have chosen Hanoi for their summit to work for world peace, which is what we all want."
+Tran adds: "Now the U.S. and North Korea have chosen Hanoi for their summit to work for world peace, which is what we all want."

 He walks past a fighter plane shot down at Dien Bien Phu in 1954.
 That decisive defeat for the French, who preceded the Americans in Vietnam, marked the end of their colonial presence in Indochina.